upsun/upsun-sdk-php/README.md

 > [!CAUTION]
 > This project is currently in **Beta**, meaning features and APIs may evolve over time.
 >
-> You’re welcome to share feedback or feature requests on our [Discord community](https://discord.gg/upsun).
+> Please report bugs or request new features by creating a GitHub issue.

 # Upsun SDK PHP